ndrean/godwd/README.md

 end
 ```

-We could also use ActiveJob (cf mails) by defining a class inheriting from `ApplicationJob` and specifying the 'queue':
+We could also use ActiveJob (cf mails) by defining a class inheriting from `ApplicationJob` and specifying the 'queue' and use `deliver_later`.

 ```
 # /app/jobs/remove_direct_link.rb